-elles Gallery, taking photos and looking for objects I could work with for Make do and Mend.
+When I arrived in Williamsberg I began to explore the area surrounding the McCaig Welles Gallery, taking photos and looking for objects I could work with for Make do and Mend.
 Some of the images I took can be seen at my blog Nearly Nothing.
 One of the first things I discovered amongst the almost overwhelming array of discarded objects left on the streets was a silver ring.
 It had been lost, crushed underfoot, then presumabley found by a passer by and placed on a bollard on Bedford Avenue.
 I photographed it, cleaned it with silver polish and took it to neighbouring jewellers where I had it repaired, and engraved with the words "repaired by Hilary Jack".
-The repaired silver ring became part of an installation of other objects I had found and rejuvenated in some way.
-All the objects were eventually replaced where I had found them on a walking tour with friends, artists and visitors to Conflux.

 Trousers